By Sergey Vorsin, Vasyl Postolovsky and Olle Gladso

 This failure is common and at first look, the repair appeared uncomplicated.
 When the engine was cold, it started right up and ran smoothly.
 However, if the engine was warm, it would not restart if shut off.

-A connected oscilloscope showed the waveform as it appeared in Figure 1 on page 8 if the engine was warm.
+A connected oscilloscope showed the waveform as it appeared in Figure 1 on if the engine was warm.
 As can be seen, the output voltage at the points when the signal is designed to be close to zero volts was far from at ground level.
 As the working temperature of the engine increased, the low point of the waveform became 4 volts.
 The PCM did not recognize this as a valid signal and did not open the injectors.
 This type of failure is quite common.
 Without any further testing a new CMP was installed.

 With the new sensor installed, the no-start when hot problem disappeared.
 However, another problem raised its ugly head.
 Intermittently the engine would run rough and shake.
 There was no clear correlation between temperature, RPM or load as to when this problem would manifest.